-I have seen and heard an avalanche of information on all the social media sites, as well as traditional media.
-It can be very confusing to sift through all this information and get to what’s true and helpful.
+I have seen and heard an avalanche of information on all the social media sites as well as traditional media.
+It is very confusing to sift through all this information and get to what’s true and helpful.

-As an industrial hygienist and an air quality expert, I am going to try to distill the facts from the “fake news” and give you solid recommendations as to how to best protect the health of you and your loved ones.
+As an industrial hygienist and an air quality expert, I am going to try to distill the facts from the “fake news” and give you solid recommendations as to how best to protect your health and that of your loved ones.

 What is in wildfire smoke?

-- Smoke is a complex mixture of carbon dioxide, water vapor, carbon monoxide, particles, hydrocarbons and other organic chemicals, nitrogen oxides, and trace minerals.
+- Smoke is a complex mixture of carbon dioxide, water vapor, carbon monoxide, particles, hydrocarbons, other organic chemicals, nitrogen oxides, and trace minerals.

 - Fine particles are the principal pollutant of concern from wildfire smoke for short-term exposures (hours to weeks).

-What are some of the health effects of wildfire smoke?
+What are some health effects of wildfire smoke?

 - Fine particles can be inhaled deeply into the lungs; exposure to the smallest particles can affect the lungs and heart.